rishidakshbansal2004-create/ModeShift/README.md

 [![Watch the demo](https://img.youtube.com/vi/Bx9FLCjRE0A/maxresdefault.jpg)](https://youtube.com/watch?v=Bx9FLCjRE0A)

-*A full walkthrough of all 4 modes — Mock Interviewer, Code Debugger, Roast&Boost My Resume, and Friendly Neighbourhood Bot.
+*A full walkthrough of all 4 modes.
 Click to watch.*

 ---